 “Sometimes you’re the windshield.
 Sometimes you’re the bug.” – The Bug – Mary Chapin Carpenter

 This song by Mary Chapin Carpenter came to mind lately.
-Recently, I could relate to that bug - the deaths of family members, a series of near-catastrophic mishaps in our home, two beloved pets dying unexpectedly, receiving word of a disappointing conclusion to a project, and the list goes on.
-That pile of challenges in a short period of time is not unique.
-In fact, my challenges are lightweight as I see people with a myriad of severe challenges.
+Recently, I could relate to that bug – the deaths of family members, a series of near-catastrophic mishaps in our home, two beloved pets dying unexpectedly, receiving word of a disappointing conclusion to a project, and the list goes on.
+That pile of challenges in a short time is not unique.
+In fact, my problems are lightweight as I see people with a myriad of severe challenges.

 Determine That Difficult ≠ My Life

 Through it all, difficulties do not define my life or your life.
 My behavior determines my life.
 Each of our lives is a gift even when we feel like that bug on the windshield.
 We all struggle with challenges, and it’s our choice to grow stronger from the challenges we encounter.

 Ask – What Can I Learn?
 Where is the Gift?

 One of the purposes of life is to learn.
 Learning is a gift.
 When I face disappointments, I ask myself, “where is the gift?” or “what will I learn from this?”.
 Self-destructive thought is not permitted as I think of the answers to these questions.
 When our two beloved dogs, passed away within four weeks of one another, my response included identifying the gifts of our adventures together, their lessons of enjoying the moment, memories of cuddles, and my gratitude for being our dogs’ person for our years together.
 I miss them, and I have so many gifts that I received from them.